zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.rst

 - **PSA internal trusted storage API** - In the current design, the service does not use the PSA Internal Trusted Storage API to write the rollback protection values stored in the internal storage.
-The PSA Internal Trusted Storage API is not supported in TF-M yet.

 - **Protection against physical storage medium failure** - Complete handling of inherent failures of storage mediums (e.g. bad blocks in a NAND based device)